coding-Ves/library-of-lenses/README.md

 # Library of Lenses

+View over at: https://library-of-lenses.web.app/welcome (Use a Web Browser for best 3D Experience)

 *This is the place to learn about different vintage lenses and my experience with them.
 Some are obscure, others quite common – from cult classics to stuff with zero information online, stop by and browse the library.*

 This project is a replica of www.libraryoflenses.com, built from scratch.
 The main aim was to learn more about TypeScript, Three.js fiber and GSAP, as well as improve the admin experience, as opposed to wordpress and the many steps it took to post a review.